Updated on May 8, 2026

 03. Aftercare and parts: the quiet killer of margins

-- Repairs and spares: Cross border returns are slow and costly.
-Parts can go missing or arrive weeks late.
-Sessions get cancelled.
+- Repairs and spares: Cross border returns are slow and expensive.
+Parts can be delayed for weeks.
+Sessions get cancelled and revenue slips.

-- No local engineers: Independent UK engineers are cautious with unfamiliar brands.
-You can be left with an idle device.
+- No local engineers: Independent UK engineers are often wary of unfamiliar brands.
+That can leave you with an expensive machine doing nothing.

-- Downtime maths: Even a short outage can wipe out the saving.
-Multiply missed bookings by your average ticket and it stings.
+- Downtime maths: Even a short outage can wipe out the initial saving.
+Multiply missed bookings by your average treatment value and it starts to hurt.

 04. UK rules, insurance and you

 - Licensing in England: A new scheme for non surgical cosmetic procedures is being introduced.
-Licence, qualifications, and indemnity are part of the plan, as outlined on GOV.UK.
+Licensing, qualifications and indemnity all sit within that direction of travel, as outlined on GOV.UK.

-- Insurance acceptance: Policies commonly expect real CE Medical or FDA evidence.
-No proof often means no cover.
+- Insurance acceptance: Policies commonly expect genuine CE Medical or FDA evidence.
+If you cannot prove compliance, cover may not follow.

 - Local procedures: Many clinics appoint a Laser Protection Adviser and Supervisor for safety governance.
-We offer an LPA service to simplify this.
+We offer an LPA service to make that process simpler.

 05. The real cost: bargain import versus supported device